actoron/jadex/docs/webapi/webapi.md

 String sayHello();
 ```

-This method can than be called by issuing a GET request to url ```http://localhost:8081/userservice/sayHello```.
+This method can than be called by issuing a GET request to URL ```http://localhost:8081/userservice/sayHello```.

 To retrieve and parse input, the ```javax.ws.rs.QueryParam``` annotation can be used: